EU - Oregon Tilth

 How do I get started in TRACES in order to request a COI?

-OTCO clients need to be registered as organic producers and organic exporters in order to be selected in designated boxes.
-An operator account is needed in order to create a COI.
+To create a COI, OTCO clients need to be registered as organic producers and organic exporters in TRACES.
 First, create an account on EU Login.
-Secondly, request an access profile in TRACES NT.
+Then, request an access profile in TRACES NT.
 Learn more via the instructions on the TRACES NT website.

 Is there anything I need to know to fill out the request form?